SirMotte/FGU-Theme-Hearth/README.md

 # Installation - GitHub
 1. [Download](https://github.com/SirMotte/FGU-Theme-Hearth/releases) the Theme from Github
-   - or grab the Developer-Build (always most up to date, but potentially unstable)
 2. Move the file named "Theme_SirMotte_Hearth.ext" into the "Extensions" Folder found inside your Fantasy Grounds Data folder"
 3. Activate the theme listed as "Theme: Hearth" in your campaign details page in the "Extensions" section and launch the campaign
 4. Done, I hope you like it!

-## Customization Bonus Extension
-- In order to customize your GM Icon, download my [GM Icon Replacer Extension](https://github.com/SirMotte/FGU-GM-Icon-Replacer/blob/GM-Icon_Replacer-Main/README.md) and follow the instructions in the readme.

 Enjoy!
 Sir Motte